planetfederal/qgis-suite-plugin/doc/source/actions.rst

 		 This command supports only vector layers.
 Importing raster layers is currently not supported in the plugin, even if the PostGIS database you are connected to has support for raster data.

+		 You can cehck to "Import as single geometries" box to force all geometries to be imported as single geometries instead of multi-geometries.
+All features with multiple geometries will be automaticaly converted.

 		 .. note:: If the import is done without the :guilabel:`Add to table` option, it will be performed completely by QGIS.
 However, if using the :guilabel:`Add to table` option, the import relies on the ``shp2pgsql`` utility, which has to be in your ``PATH`` environment variable so it can be called from QGIS.
 If you are using OpenGeo Suite, you should have no problems, but if you are running your own installation of PostGIS, make sure that your ``PATH`` variable is correctly configured.
 To check it, just open a shell and type ``shp2pgsql`` to see that it can be correctly found and executed.